 - What could be done to help provide stability for someone who is newly emerging from homelessness?

 A foundation seemed the logical next step; a collaboration of experience and philanthropy that could help mitigate the risks of homelessness.
-The new foundation would be called “De Novo,” a Latin expression meaning “starting from the beginning; anew” and the tagline was crafted: “Encouraging those who can to help those who will.”
+The new foundation would be called “De Novo,” a Latin expression meaning “starting from the beginning; anew” and the tagline was crafted: “From Social Services to Self-Sufficiency.”

-By April 2015, the De Novo Foundation had its Executive Director and the process of building a viable non-profit was started.
-The first order of business was to define the opportunities for the new foundation.
+By April 2015, De Novo had its Executive Director and the process of building a viable non-profit was started.
+The first order of business was to define the opportunities for the new organization.

 Approximately 20% of San Antonians live below the poverty level.
 For a city of roughly 1.6 million residents, that works out to about 320,000 people who are struggling to make ends meet.
 It would be unrealistic to think a small, new nonprofit could cure poverty, or even make a dent in the staggering statistics.
 A realistic goal would be to make a difference in one person’s life and then establish a model that could be replicated.
-The De Novo Foundation model would have to be flexible; proactively helping people in need before their lives spun out of control and reactively responding to the needs of people emerging from lost livelihoods, broken homes and battles with addiction.
+De Novo did not want to duplicate any efforts that were being handled by other organizations.
+It was decided that we should be an extension of existing non-profits and provide help to those individuals that were already under the care of a caseworker.